-There are also people who believe he must understand English as they sometimes see him on interviews with English speaking interviewers and he replies (in Spanish) to the questions the interviewer is asking.
+There are also people who believe he must understand English as they sometimes see him in interviews with English-speaking interviewers and he replies (in Spanish) to the questions the interviewer is asking.

 However, the reality is that most of these videos are edited to look like Messi is replying straight away when he probably isn’t.

 What is most likely happening is that the interviewer is asking the question, which is then translated for Messi to understand before he answers in Spanish.
 If the interviewer doesn’t understand Spanish then Messi’s answer will then probably be translated so the interviewer understands what he has just said.